(keep reading to learn what happened)

 In an interview with the Las Vegas Spectrum, Paul said the following:

-If a new Gipsy reopens in the Las Vegas location, we’ll be sure to update this page.
+If a new Gipsy reopens in the Las Vegas location, I’ll be sure to update this page.

 Here’s a shot of the old location as of April 2022 – it appears to still be an empty lot: